Download PDF

 - FDI Inflow:

-Tajikistan’s economic freedom score is 49.7, making its economy the 147th freest in the 2022 Index.
-Tajikistan is ranked 30th among 39 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.
+Tajikistan’s economic freedom score is 50.6, making its economy the 146th freest in the 2023 Index.
+Its score is 0.9 point higher than last year.
+Tajikistan is ranked 31st out of 39 countries in the Asia–Pacific region, and its overall score is lower than the world and regional averages.

 Background

-The land of the Tajiks, a mountainous landlocked region north of Afghanistan in Central Asia, historically was buffeted and absorbed by ancient empires.
-In terms of area, it is the smallest nation in Central Asia.
+Mountainous and landlocked, Tajikistan is Centra Asia’s smallest nation in terms of area.
 Autocratic President Emomali Rahmon has been in power since 1994, and abuses of human rights are widespread.
 The victory of Rahmon’s party in the 2020 parliamentary elections was criticized by international monitors.
 Tajikistan relies heavily on revenues from exports of aluminum, gold, and cotton.
-With less than 10 percent of its land arable, and given high state-mandated cotton production, the country must import most of its food.
-The economy is growing but remains one of Asia’s poorest, partly dependent on remittances and narco-trafficking.
+With less than 7 percent of its land arable and given high state-mandated cotton production, the country must import most of its food.
+Although Tajikistan’s economy is growing, it remains one of Asia’s poorest and is still partly dependent on remittances and narco-trafficking.

 Rule of Law